Scott McLaughlin made a name for himself as one of Supercars’ greats before chasing his IndyCar dream.

 Hours after beating Scott Pye, Chaz Mostert and Nick Percat to the 2012 Dunlop Super2 Series title, he made his solo Supercars debut at Homebush after Garry Rogers Motorsport regular Alex Premat was sidelined with heatstroke.

-He didn’t waste any time stamping his mark on the category as a full-timer, qualifying in the ARMOR ALL Top 10 Shootout at the season opening Clipsal 500 in Adelaide and winning his first championship race on home soil in New Zealand at the third round.
+He didn’t waste any time upon progressing to the full-time stage in ’13, qualifying in the ARMOR ALL Top 10 Shootout at the season-opener in Adelaide and winning his first championship race on home soil in New Zealand at the third round.

 But it was Adelaide 2014 that really raised his stocks, racing GRM’s new Volvo S60 Supercar with great results – and a memorable post-race interview.

 He won five races, took 10 podiums and claimed 10 pole positions on his way to fifth in the standings.